aidanbudd/bosc2015/2015_07_11_possibleOSTDiscussionTopics.md

 ### Value openness

-### software is easy to install, and installable on many platforms
+### Software is easy to install, and installable on many platforms